We are a non-profit organization based in Denmark on a mission to build two public skateparks in Mozambique!

-Most importantly we believe in respect to one another, as this project requires a great level of joint-action.
+Most importantly, we believe in respect to one another as this project requires a great level of joint-action.

 We came up with an interconnected project, that not only joints multiple activities, but also people of all origins with different interests.

 Is a Maputo based association of local skaters and skateboard enthusiasts.
-Apart from being an important element in the very building process, ASM provides us with all kinds of information regarding life in Mozambique, necessary documentation, accommodation and so on.
+Apart from being an important element in the very building process, ASM provides us with all kinds of information regarding life in Mozambique, necessary documentation, transport and so on.

-ASM is based in a central district of Maxaquene and their primary role is to facilitate the necessary paperwork needed for legal construction initiation and in a later stage operating majority of the programs in the youth center.
+ASM is based in a central district of Maxaquene and their primary role is to facilitate the necessary paperwork needed for legal construction and in a later stage operating majority of the programs in the youth center.

 Skate World Better